ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 Create a gateway.

 This command is deprecated.
-See [connect-gateway-create](/docs/dl?topic=dl-dl-cli&interface=ui#create-connect-gateway) and [dedicated-gateway-create](/docs/dl?topic=dl-dl-cli&interface=ui#create-dedicated-gateway) for creating connect and dedicated gateways.
+See [connect-gateway-create](/docs/dl?topic=dl-dl-cli&interface=ui#create-connect-gateway) and [dedicated-gateway-create](/docs/dl?topic=dl-dl-cli&interface=ui#create-dedicated-gateway) for creating Connect and Dedicated gateways.
 {: deprecated}

 The `BGP_BASE_CIDR` option is deprecated.
-Remove this option as it will ignored.
+Remove this option as it is ignored.
 See `BGP_CER_CIDR` and `BGP_IBM_CIDR` to create a gateway by using either automatic or explicit IP assignment.
 {: deprecated}

 ```sh